– Rruchi Shrimalli

-In this article, you’ll learn about the existing metrics and usage benchmarks that you’ll need to create a successful Facebook or Instagram ad campaign in 2022.
+Let’s check out some of the most popular metrics and usage benchmarks that you’ll need to create a successful Facebook or Instagram ad campaign in 2023.

 Spending on social media ads is on the rise